Social Distancing Guide

 - Customers must be 21 YEARS OR OVER to be seated inside the taproom.

-- Children and dogs ARE permitted outside on the patio.
+- Children ARE permitted outside on the patio.

 - We are NOT accepting cash.